Sumana200/delta-demo/README.md

 # delta-demo
-the demo file of delta
+the demo file of delta.